 - Magog will attack Israel after the people are "brought back from the sword...gathered out of many people."
 Verse 12 echoes this by saying the Israelites are in their homeland, after being "gathered out of the nations."
 God repeats Himself to emphasize that this invasion did not happen at some remote time in the past, after the Babylonian or Assyrian captivities.
 The only time Israel has ever been gathered out of multiple nations has been in our lifetimes, since the nation was reborn in 1948.

 - Not only has Israel been gathered back to their land, the nation is prospering economically.
-Israeli farmers have gone into "desolate places" and turned them into lush farm lands, and have become the major supplier of fresh fruits and vegetables to Europe.
-Israeli scientists and engineers have developed many successful high-tech industries within Israel, and the Israeli government is now pondering ways to lure more college-trained immigrants from Europe and the USA to Israel.
+Israeli farmers have gone into "desolate places" and turned them into lush farm lands, and have become the major supplier of fresh fruits, vegetables and flowers to Europe.
+Israeli scientists and engineers have developed many successful high-tech industries within Israel.

 - Israel was gathered in their land, but they weren't conspicuously prospering (and qualifying for this battle) until the 1960s.

 - Since Iran (Persia) was a nominal ally and trading partner of the United States until the Shah was overthrown in 1979, this Magog alliance was not politically possible before then.

 - Since these specific Islamic countries haven't invaded Israel since 1973, this battle must still be future (speaking in the Summer of 2022).

 - Until recent times, Turkey had a pro-Western secular government and my first version of this lesson (written in early 2000) predicted that Turkey's secular government would be replaced by a more-religious faction of Muslims before conditions would be ready for Turkey's participation in this invasion.
 That transfer of power has happened.